pugnascotia/spring-react-boilerplate/README.md

 a minimum version of `1.8.0_65`.
 Older versions have a bug that makes rendering brutally slow.

-Run webpack in hot-module reloading mode with: `npm start`.
+Run Webpack in hot-module reloading mode with: `npm start`.

 ## Conventions

 Controllers that render views are suffixed with `Controller`.
 REST endpoints are suffixed with `Resource`, and handle requests under `/api`.

-## Testing the webpack bundle
+## Testing the Webpack bundle

 In order to preempt runtime errors with Nashorn loading the bundle, a test script is executed by Maven during the `test-compile` phase, located at `src/test/js/test_bundle.js`.
 If this script fails, you can diagnose the problem
 by:

 * Running a debug build with `npm run debug`.
-This runs webpack in a production mode but without uglification.
+This runs Webpack in a production mode but without uglification.
 * Run the script again: `jjs src/test/js/test_bundle.js`
 * Look at the line in the bundle from the stacktrace and figure out the problem.